 When to see an eye doctor

-Early AMD often has no obvious symptoms, so regular eye checkups are vital, especially after age 60.
-AMD can affect one or both eyes – and changes might go unnoticed if only one eye is affected because your good eye makes up for it.
-Note that catching AMD early gives you the best chance for successful treatment.
+Early AMD often causes no obvious symptoms, making regular eye examinations essential, especially after the age of 60.
+AMD may affect one or both eyes, and changes can go unnoticed if only one eye is involved, as the unaffected eye may compensate.
+Early detection offers the best opportunity for effective management.

 Getting Diagnosed: What to Expect During an Eye Exam